Category: Issue Comments

 FixedReset Bid Price Spread 1.50% 1.00% 0.50%

 Those who wish to convert are advised that the deadline for notifying the company of such a desire is 5:00 p.m.
-(EST) on August 9, 2019.
+(Toronto time) on September 16, 2019.
 Brokers and other intermediaries generally set their internal deadlines a day or two in advance of this date, so if you wish to convert there’s no time to waste!
 Note that brokers will, in general, try to execute the instruction on a ‘best efforts’ basis if received between the two deadlines, provided that the procrastinating shareholder grovels entertainingly enough.

 Issue Comments